Want to know where Coriolanus is set? Read on for all the details of this Roman play, and see each Coriolanus setting on the map below.

-Shakespeare set Coriolanus in two powerful ancient cities, Rome and Antium, the Volscian capitol.
-He sets the play here because he is presenting the hero, Coriolanus, divided between these two centres of power and what drama results from that.
+Shakespeare set Coriolanus in two powerful ancient cities in modern-day Italy – Rome and Antium, the Volscian capitol.
+He sets the play here because he is presenting the hero, Coriolanus, divided between these two centers of power and what drama results from that.
 The main idea of the play is this tug of war of power that exists between these two peoples, and the huge amount that is at stake.

 The map below shows all the locations Shakespeare used for Coriolanus.
 You can zoom in on the map for a more detailed view of an area, and click the icons on the map for more information.
 Text in the more info box are the specific locations Shakespeare references in his Coriolanus text.